-PHSC 5101 Advanced Pharmaceutical Sciences I 4 credit hours (Graded)
+PHSC 5101 Advanced Pharmaceutical Sciences I

-This course covers a wide right of topics such as biostatistics; and physical, organic and biochemical principles.
-Laboratory safety and the use of radioisotopes, cell culture and the use of animals in research will also be covered in this course.
+This course covers a wide range of topics such as immunology, pharmacology, biostatistics and toxicology.
+Some laboratory safety and research techniques will also be discussed in the course.

-PHSC 5102 Advanced Pharmaceutical Sciences II 4 credit hours (Graded)
+PHSC 5102 Advanced Pharmaceutical Sciences II